-7. Check for leaks.
+- 8. Reinstall the engine cover and snap it down securely onto the mounting studs. - 9.
+Check for leaks.
 Release the parking brake.

 NOTE: To prevent dirt and water from entering the transmission after checking or replenishing fluid, make sure that the dipstick cap is properly reseated.
-It is normal for the dipstick cap to spring back slightly from its fully seated position, as long as its seal remains engaged in the dipstick tube.
+It is normal for the dipstick cap to spring back slightly from 7 its fully seated position, as long as its seal remains engaged in the dipstick tube.